 I still know we all walk this world path together.

-I still feel love thriving in spite of the game.
+I still feel love thriving in spite of the pain.

 I still …